 Students in the Madonna community must keep in mind that developing and nurturing a Christian atmosphere and faith is our top priority.
-Obedient to Christ and the Magisterium of the Catholic Church and called forth in ministry to our youth, the primary purpose of the religion department is to proclaim Jesus Christ as Lord and Savior.
+Obedient to Christ and the Magisterium of the Catholic Church and called forth in ministry to our youth, the primary purpose of Madonna High School is to proclaim Jesus Christ as Lord and Savior.

-The Sacrament of Reconciliation, school-wide prayer services and class retreats form another part of the students’ faith community.
+The Sacrament of Reconciliation, school-wide prayer services and class retreats form another part of the students’ faith life.

-Students must aim at completing annual requirements by the end of the third quarter of each academic year.
-A written evaluation of the student’s service is required from those who were served by the student, listing the experience and time spent performing each individual service.
+Students must complete annual requirements by the end of the third quarter of each academic year.
+A written evaluation of the student’s service is required from the supervisor of the service, listing the experience and time spent performing each individual service.

 The religion requirements may not be waived for non-Catholic students.
 The concept of a Catholic school is to transmit Christian Doctrine.
 All students at Madonna will take the required religion courses for graduation.